adjustyourtone/FSND_casting_agency/README.md

 }
 ```

+#### Error Handlers

+This application contains unique error handlers for a variety of authentication and request errors, including:

+- 400 - Bad Request
+- 401 - Unauthorized Attempt
+- 404 - Resource Not Found
+- 422 - Unprocessable Entity
+- 500 - Internal Server Error

 ### Unittest Implementation

 For unit testing, it is recommending to use a separate version of a working database to avoid manipulating your working data.
 To achieve this, you will need to create a new database for testing purposes and change two configuration settings in the project.

+From your terminal run:

 ```
 createdb test_castingagency